kenahoo/RHadoop-Wiki/Downloads.md

     </pre>

 * R
-    * For the 'rhdfs' and 'rhbase' packages,  we recommend you install R on the 'name' node of the Hadoop cluster.
+    * For the 'rhdfs' and 'rhbase' packages,  we recommend you install R on a data node in the Hadoop cluster.
-    * For the 'rmr' package, install R on each node in the Hadoop cluster.
+    * For the 'rmr' package, install R on each task node in the Hadoop cluster.
     *  All three packages were tested with R 2.13.1

 * Package Dependencies